worldpiececomputer-blairmunroakusa/blairmunroakusa-wp-computer/raw/whatsMyDeal.md

 I am a creator.
 Following are 'I am' statements that define my brand of creationism:

+ART
 .
-I am a conceptual artist.
+I am a conceptual peace artist. v
-v
+MASTERPEACE
 ..
 I am an inventor.
 ..
 I am an educator.
 ..
 I am an engineer (electrical by degree).
 ..
 I am a scientist (theoretical physicist by self-study).
 ..
 I am a mathematician (Gaussian manifold by self-identification). v
+GOAL
 ...
 I am a diplomat.
 ...
 I am a world-builder.
 ...
 I am a universal peace advocate. v
+OUTCOME
 >>> I am process-oriented.

 .
 ART